 A focal point of the campus at Sewanee (one of two focal points, actually) was All Saints’ Chapel.
 Whenever we could, we’d time our trips so we could spend a couple of hours in the university bookstore (the other focal point), and sometimes while Debi was immersed in a stack of books I’d drift over to the chapel and look around.

 I’d better explain my terms here.
 All Saints’ is called a chapel simply because it’s not a parish church.
-Episcopalians are very precise about things like that — or were, when I was growing up.
-The parish church in Sewanee is a lovely, English-looking old building several blocks off campus in an equally lovely residential neighborhood for (mostly) faculty and staff.
+(Episcopalians, at least of my generation, can be very precise about things like that.)
+The actual parish church in the town of Sewanee is a lovely, English-looking old building several blocks off campus in an equally lovely residential neighborhood for (mostly) faculty and staff.
 Named for the first Episcopal bishop of Tennessee, the Right Rev. James Hervey Otey, it is considered the main Episcopal church in town.
 (I remember playing Bishop Otey once in a Christmas pageant back home in East Tennessee.
 I was steeped in these traditions as a kid.)
 All Saints’ Chapel, which is much larger, serves the university.

 At any rate, All Saints’ looks more like a cathedral than what we’d usually think of as a chapel.
 Its rose window is inspired by one at Notre Dame in Paris, and the stained glass and vaulted ceilings are modeled after cathedrals and university chapels at Chartres and Oxford.
 “All Saints’ Chapel,” says an online encyclopedia of the Society of Architectural Historians, “is perhaps the best example of the late Gothic Revival architecture in Tennessee.”
 It’s a magnificent building.